mirjak/draft-kuehlewind-shmoo-remote-fee/draft-ietf-shmoo-remote-fee.md

 # Considerations on Use and Misuse of a Free Participation Option

-This document does not provide specific requirements on when to use or not use the free option.
+This document does not provide specific requirements on when it is appropriate for an IETF community member to use or not use the free option to remotely attend a meeting.
 The purpose of the free option is to enable everybody who is interested in participation to join meetings without the meeting fee imposing a financial barrier.
 These cases cannot be limited to a certain group, like students or "self-funded" participants, nor to any specific other restrictions like the number of meetings previously attended or previous level of involvement.